jnice-81/CheapMeshStereo/README.md

 ## License

-MIT, except for everything in CheapMeshStereo\SampleApp which is licensed under Apache 2.
-Reason is that this was built using the hello_arcore sample app by google as a starting point.
+MIT, except for everything in CheapMeshStereo\SampleApp which is licensed under Apache 2, and the things in CheapMeshStereo\androidlib which comes with their own respective license.
+Reason is that the SampleApp was built using the hello_arcore sample app by google as a starting point.

 ## How to use